avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 You would think PinterestForDogs is doing quite well, right?
 Well, it depends.

 A common mistake entrepreneurs make is to focus too much on user growth.
-User growth is a necessary but not a sufficient condition for success.
-Often, a much more important question is: “Are you retaining the users you are acquiring?”
+Often, it is more important to ask: “Is the product creating a habit so users keep coming back?”, “How do we measure the strength of such a habit?”
+These are crucial because without an established user habit, it is impossible to sustain a healthy user base.
 Eventually, all user acquisition channels saturate.
-If the startup is unable to retain the users it acquires, the result is a hollowing out effect.
+If the users do not keep coming back, the result is a hollowing out effect.
 It looks like a ring of fire expanding outwards.
 The fire burns out everything inside and the only activity that survives is at the edges.

 <img class="iborder" src="/assets/brush_fire.jpg"/>

 I learned this the hard way with our first product.
 This was a walkie-talkie app called blip.me in which a user could record a short audio clip and send it to a friend.
 We saw good viral growth as users invited others.
 User retention, however, was not so great; people would be very excited initially but within a few weeks they would drop off.
 The end result was an app that was downloaded by millions but used by few.

-Given the importance of retention, how do we track it?
+Given the importance of establishing a user habit, how do we track it?
 In my experience, the best way to do this is by measuring retention rate through [cohort analysis](http://cohortanalysis.com).
 Let us define these terms.

 #### Cohort Analysis
 <ul>